ldtteam/MinecoloniesWiki/source/tutorials/getting-started.md

 <p class="text-center"><img src="../../assets/images/tutorial/no_colony.png" alt="No Colony"></p>

-For example, in the official MineColonies server it will be the default 8 chunk radius (8 + 8 + 1 {center Chunk where Town Hall was placed} = 17 chunks or 272 total blocks required).
+For example, in the official NineColonies server it will be the default 8 chunk radius (8 + 8 + 1 {center Chunk where Town Hall was placed} = 17 chunks or 272 total blocks required).
 It therefore, will tell you: "Next colony is XXX blocks away.
 (272 required to place a colony)."

 **Now, after you have explored, thought carefully, planned, and found the perfect spot to start your colony, let's take a look at the steps to get your colony running!**